collective/collective.lineage/README.txt

 Lineage can be used within a large organization to manage multiple microsites, such as school district sites, university departments, corporate product sites, public library satellites,  professional association events, and more.

+Lineage works with Plone 3 and Plone 4.

 Useful links
 ============